-On 28 April 2016, the Parliament adopted a new law to shorten the duration of the right to residence for recognised refugees from an unlimited time to 5 years.1 The previous provision allowed refugees to obtain the right to residence for an unlimited time, but status could be revoked within the first 10 years after the asylum application or even after in some cases (see section on Cessation and review of status).
-Under the new provision the residence right for recognised refugees is limited to 5 years, then to become unlimited unless the CGRS would decide cessation or revocation of the status according to Article 55/3 or 55/3/1 of the Aliens Act.
-Upon recognition, refugees receive an electronic “A card” valid for 5 years from the moment of the asylum application.2 After these 5 years they can receive an electronic B card.
+The duration of the right to residence for recognised refugees is 5 years.
+The residence right for recognised refugees is limited to 5 years, which then becomes unlimited unless the CGRS takes a cessation or revocation decision on the status according to Article 55/3 or 55/3/1 of the Aliens Act.
+Upon recognition, refugees receive an electronic “A card” valid for 5 years from the moment of the asylum application.
+After these 5 years they can receive an electronic B card which is valid indefinitely.

-Persons granted subsidiary protection are only entitled to a right to residence for a limited time.
 Beneficiaries of subsidiary protection receive a residence right for one year.
-Unless the Aliens Office is convinced the situation motivating the status has changed, the residence right will be renewed after the first year and then after two years again.
-Five years after the asylum application, the subsidiary protection beneficiary received an unlimited right to residence, unless the CGRS would decide cessation or revocation of the status according to Article 55/5 or 55/5/1 of the Aliens Act.3 Persons with subsidiary protection status receive an electronic “A card” valid for one year, renewable for two years twice.
-Upon receiving the right to residence for unlimited time the beneficiary receives an electronic B card.4
+Unless the Immigration Office is convinced that the situation motivating the status has changed (upon which the CGRS is asked for an examination), the residence right will be renewed after the first year and then after two years again.
+Five years after the asylum application, the subsidiary protection status holder receives an unlimited right to residence, unless the CGRS would apply cessation or revocation of the status according to Article 55/5 or 55/5/1 of the Aliens Act.
+Similarly to refugees, persons granted subsidiary protection receive an electronic “A card” valid for one year, renewable twice for a period of two years.
+Upon receiving the right to residence for unlimited time the beneficiary receives an electronic B card.

-If subsidiary protection status is granted, however, the Aliens Office itself gives instructions to the commune to register the person in the Aliens Register and issue the residence permit, which is an electronic A card in this situation.
+If subsidiary protection status is granted, however, the Immigration Office itself gives instructions to the commune to register the person in the Aliens Register and issues the residence permit, which is an electronic A card in this situation.